dbwhy/dbwhy/readme.md

 My [software] interests include embedded design, AI/ML, or anything that may tie back to music, the environment, or furthering the fight for equality.

-Short term [software] goals of mine include: becoming more proficient with C++
+Short term [software] goals of mine include: becoming more proficient with C++ and broadening my deep learning expertise.

 Call your mom!